Pilot Program for real operating cases

 Pilot focus

-A limited case before wider rollout
+One operating case before a wider rollout

 Before operational testing begins, the property, workflows, documents, responsibilities and expected outcomes are fixed.

-Defined frame
+Defined scope

 Property, included workflows, modules, roles, partners, checklists, photo records, response times, start criteria and excluded services are defined.